WTR-GITHUB/PYTHON_II_PART/OOP-Advanced-[lesson5]:-Class-instance,--static-methods..md

 * Task Nr.1:

   Create a class which takes temperature measurements in `Kelvins` and add static methods to transform those to `Celsius` and `Fahrenheit` units.
-Use
-  OOP abstraction.

 * Task Nr.2: